-Instruments currently located at the 0PAL site include a Millimeter Wave Cloud Radar (MMCR), the CANDAC Raman Lidar (CRL), a York University Tropospheric Ozone Lidar, a microwave radiometer and a Polar Atmospheric Emission Radiometer Spectrometer (P-AERI) and a sun/moon photometer.
+Instruments currently located at the 0PAL site include a Millimeter Wave Cloud Radar (MMCR), a micro pulse lidar (MPL), the CANDAC Raman Lidar (CRL), a York University Tropospheric Ozone Lidar, a microwave radiometer and a Polar Atmospheric Emission Radiometer Spectrometer (P-AERI) and a sun/moon photometer.
 A starphotometer, housed in a nearby dome, and a sunphotometer are also located at this site to measure aerosol optical thickness.
-In addition, the NOAA SEARCH program has a High Spectral Resolution Lidar operating at 0PAL.

 The Surface and Atmospheric Flux, Irradiance and Radiation Extension (SAFIRE) is located remote from all structures for measurements of the undisturbed terrain about 5km from the weather station.